CIA Creates New Unit Focused on China

-WASHINGTON — CIA Director William Burns announced Thursday that the agency is creating a unit focused solely on gathering information about China and fighting Chinese espionage against the United States.
+WASHINGTON — CIA Director William Burns announced Thursday that the agency is creating a unit focused solely on gathering information about China and combating US Chinese espionage.

-Burns said the unit, called the China Mission Center, would cover “all of the agency’s mission areas,” noting that the CIA’s concern is “the threat of the Chinese government, not its own population”.
+Burns said the unit, called the China Mission Center, would cover “all areas of the agency’s activities,” saying the CIA’s concern was “the threat of the Chinese government, not its people.”
 He called the move an effort to “further strengthen our collective work on the most important geopolitical threat we face in the 21st century, an increasingly adversarial Chinese government.”

 Marcelo Ninio: Yes, there is a ‘clash of civilizations’ between China and the US, says analyst

-A senior CIA official compared the unit’s creation to the agency’s strong emphasis on Russia during the Cold War and on counterterrorism after the Sept.
-11, 2001 attacks.
-It is the first time the agency has created a unit explicitly focused on China.
+A senior CIA official compared the unit’s creation to the agency’s strong emphasis on Russia during the Cold War and on counterterrorism after the September 11, 2001 attacks. , in turn, this week rejected the recurrent use, by the US, of the term “competition” to define the relationship between the two countries.

-The agency will also recruit and train more Mandarin speakers, according to a source interviewed by the Washington Post, adding that Burns would now meet weekly with the head of the unit as well as other key leaders from across the agency to develop a strategy. cohesive.
+The agency will also recruit and train more Mandarin speakers, according to a source interviewed by the Washington Post, adding that Burns would now meet weekly with the head of the unit.

-In the first months of the Biden government, relations with Beijing worsened because of deep differences on several issues, including human rights, Hong Kong’s lesser autonomy and the Asian country’s expansionism in the South China Sea.
+Relations between the US and China, which had been deteriorating since Donald Trump’s administration, have deteriorated further under the Biden administration, which is giving priority to forging alliances that contain China’s growing military might in the Pacific, where the US remains the greatest power military.
+One example is the recently launched Aukus partnership, which will equip Australia with nuclear submarines.

-The two countries are also in dispute over the origins of Covid-19, as Biden has already ordered US intelligence agencies to investigate the issue, reviving the hypothesis that the pathogen has escaped from a Chinese laboratory, an idea that, last year, it had been dismissed as conspiracy.
-Despite refusing to cooperate with new international investigations, Beijing firmly rejects the hypothesis and claims that the issue has been politicized by the United States.
+The two countries are also in dispute over the origins of Covid-19, as Biden has already ordered US intelligence agencies to investigate the issue, reviving the hypothesis that the pathogen escaped by accident from a Chinese laboratory, an idea that, in the year past, it had been dismissed as conspiratorial.
+Beijing firmly rejects the hypothesis and claims that the issue has been politicized by the United States.

-Even so, officials from both countries held high-level talks on Wednesday to improve communication between the two nations.
-According to a White House spokeswoman, both sides had initially agreed that their presidents would hold a virtual summit before the end of this year.
-A month ago, Presidents Joe Biden and Xi Jinping had their second phone conversation since Biden took office, in a 90-minute call, in which leaders agreed to act to prevent bilateral tensions from escalating into open confrontation .
+Even so, officials from both countries held high-level talks on Wednesday in Switzerland to improve communication between the two nations.
+According to a White House spokeswoman, the two sides initially agreed that their presidents would hold a virtual summit before the end of this year.
+A month ago, Presidents Joe Biden and Xi Jinping had their second phone conversation since Biden arrived at the White House, in a 90-minute call, in which leaders agreed to act to prevent bilateral tensions from escalating into a confrontation open.

 Defense of multilateralism: At the UN, Xi Jinping declares that ‘democracy is not a special right reserved for some countries’

-Burns said the CIA was also creating a position for a chief technology officer, as well as a new office called the Transnational and Technological Mission Center.
-According to the source, this unit will allow the agency to focus more on issues such as global health, climate change, humanitarian disasters and disruptions caused by new technologies.
+Burns said the CIA was also creating a director of technology position, as well as a new office called the Transnational and Technological Mission Center, which focused on issues such as global health, climate change, humanitarian disasters and disruptions caused by new technologies.

-The chairman of the House Intelligence Committee, Democratic Representative Adam Schiff, welcomed the CIA director’s moves.

-“With an autocratic model that aggressively seeks to export and a fast-advancing technological capability, China poses a substantial challenge to the United States and the future of democratic values,” Schiff said.